 Creaminess | Gelato has a silky-smooth texture with a higher density.
 It is found to be more elastic, creamier as well as fluid. | Ice Cream, on the other hand, has a softer texture.
 It’s made up of finer crystal owing to its lighter texture and lesser density. |

-Ingredients | Gelato contains cream, sugar, milk, and flavors.
-Milk is added in comparatively more amount.
+Ingredients | Gelato contains cream, sugar, milk, and flavours.
+Milk is added in comparatively more amounts.
 Also, it mostly has no egg yolk content, unlike ice creams. | Ice Cream is made up of the same base ingredients with a higher cream content than gelato.
-It usually includes egg yolks. |
+It includes egg yolks. |

-Butterfat | Normally gelato contains about 4 to 9 percent of butterfat. | Butterfat content in ice-cream starts with a minimum of 10 percent.
-However, it usually ranges between 14-25 percent. |
+Butterfat | Typically gelato contains about 4 to 9 per cent of butterfat. | Butterfat content in ice cream starts at a minimum of 10 per cent.
+However, it ranges between 14-25 per cent. |

 Churning | Gelato is churned at a slower speed.
-This infuses a lesser amount of air into the mixture to make the consistency denser. | Ice-creams are churned at really high speeds.
+This infuses a lesser amount of air into the mixture to make the consistency denser. | Ice creams are churned at really high speeds.
 This doubles its volume with the amount of air that gets whipped into it. |

-Air | Air content in gelato is about 20-30 percent.
-This makes it denser and thicker in nature. | Ice-cream is found to contain around 50 percent or more air.
+Air | Air content in gelato is about 20-30 per cent.
+This makes it denser and thicker in nature. | Ice cream is found to contain around 50 per cent or more air.
 This makes it easy to scoop and serve. |

-Temperature | Gelato is served at temperatures 10 to 15 degrees higher than ice-cream.
-It allows one to get a richer flavor as the taste buds aren’t numb. | Ice-creams are served at comparatively lower temperatures.
+Temperature | Gelato is served at temperatures 10 to 15 degrees higher than ice cream.
+It allows one to get a richer flavour as the taste buds aren’t numb. | Ice creams are served at comparatively lower temperatures.
 It thus melts slowly in the mouth. |

-Serving Style | Gelato is served with a flat spatula or spade. | Ice-Creams are normally scooped using rounded spoons. |
+Serving Style | Gelato is served with a flat spatula or spade. | Ice-Creams are is normally scooped using rounded spoons. |

 What is Gelato?

-It is made from the cream, sugar, and milk with little or no egg yolks.
+It is made from cream, sugar, and milk with little or no egg yolks.
 Gelato is made with higher milk and sugar content with cream in low proportions.

-This also results in a low butterfat content of 4-9 percent, which makes it healthier than ice-cream.
+This also results in a low butterfat content of 4-9 per cent, which makes it healthier than ice cream.
 It is churned pretty slowly, which allows lesser air to get whipped into the mixture.

 What is Ice Cream?